-Now with the thoracic curve, there’s not much that you can do in terms of the hips to level this out so that there’s you have to kind of adjust in a slightly different way but this is definitely one tool that you can use simply raising the side of the sitting bones that is convex.
+Now with the thoracic curve, there’s not much that you can do in terms of the hips to level this out so that there’s you have to adjust in a slightly different way but this is definitely one tool that you can use simply by raising the side of the sitting bones that is convex.

 How do you sit with scoliosis if you have a large hump?